All the rage over the past ten years there have been too many pundits crying about some "looming" ENERGY CRISIS.

 isolated rural individuals and families and small businesses in Africa.

 What I don't understand is that there seems to be so little political will to doing the same for regular Canadians.
-For the record...I am just really tired of paying very high electricity bills.
+For the record...I am just really tired of paying electricity bills.
 It seems like

 that cow is just being milked so staunchly that no one really wants to undermine that money making machine that is our utility grid.
 Don't even get me started on that proverbial "sliding scale" that gives lower energy prices for corporations instead of regular consumers.